AustinHodge4/popfindr_notify/README.md

 # popfindr_notify

 Tool which can help find Xbox Series X in your nearby Targets stores that have it in stock.
-It will send a notification to your phone once a stock update has been made by popfindr.
+It will send a notification to your phone using [notify.run](https://notify.run/) once a stock update has been made by popfindr.

 # Setup